Public administration: Europe in the 18th century

-The separation of politics and administration has been the subject of lasting debate.
-The different perspectives regarding this dichotomy contribute to differentiating characteristics of the suggested generations of public administration.

-By the 1920s, scholars of public administration had responded to Wilson's solicitation and thus textbooks in this field were introduced.
-A few distinguished scholars of that period were, Luther Gulick, Lyndall Urwick, Henri Fayol, Frederick Taylor, and others.
-Frederick Taylor (1856–1915), another prominent scholar in the field of administration and management also published a book entitled The Principles of Scientific Management (1911).
-He believed that scientific analysis would lead to the discovery of the "one best way" to do things or carrying out an operation.
-This, according to him could help save cost and time.
-Taylor's technique was later introduced to private industrialists, and later into the various government organizations (Jeong, 2007).
+By the 1920s, scholars of public administration had responded to Wilson's solicitation and textbooks in this field were introduced.
+Distinguished scholars of that period include Luther Gulick, Lyndall Urwick, Henri Fayol, and Frederick Taylor.
+Taylor argued in The Principles of Scientific Management, that scientific analysis would lead to the discovery of the "[a] best way" to do things or carry out an operation.
+Taylor's technique was introduced to private industrialists, and later to various government organizations.

-Taylor's approach is often referred to as Taylor's Principles or Taylorism.
-Taylor's scientific management consisted of main four principles (Frederick W. Taylor, 1911):